-Our personal, social, health education reflects KES aims and ethos.
+Our personal, social, health education reflects KES purpose and values.
 It encourages respect for other people, paying particular regard to the protected characteristics set out in the Equality Act 2010.

 The National Curriculum programmes of study were the starting point for our schemes of work.
-We have produced our own subject schemes of work that are specific to the abilities and interests of our children.
+We use a mixture of published schemes (adapted) and our own subject schemes of work that are specific to the abilities and interests of our children.
 The schemes reflect our rich local environment and put emphasis on a creative, broad and balanced curriculum; where learning, whenever possible, is connected through a project-based approach.
 The curriculum has been carefully planned so that there is coherence and full coverage of all aspects of the National Curriculum Programmes of Study in Key Stage One and Early Years Foundation Stage Curriculum.
 There is planned progression in all curriculum areas.